Body Image Messages

 To diet or not to diet?
 That should never be the question.
 Diet fads are just that – fads.
 They may work in the short-term and are too difficult to maintain over the long haul.
 Once you stop dieting the weight comes back.

 So what’s the question?
-If you want to be your healthiest self look at what you eat and decide if there are changes to be made.
+If you want to be your healthiest self, look at what you eat and decide if there are changes to be made.
 Choose changes you can live with that are on-going.
 If you eat chips daily, could this be a food you limit to help you achieve your healthiest self?
+There is nothing wrong with eating chips or having snacks.
+Its aboiut balance and what works for you and your body.
 And your healthiest self could be any size.
 What foods make you feel good, give you energy, are you eating your fruits and veggies…?

 “There is nothing wrong with your body, but there is a lot wrong with the messages which try to convince you otherwise” – Eating Disorder Awareness week 2015)